(By First Hearing the Message of Truth)

 It is this Jesus who you are putting your faith, trust and hope in.
 It is this Jesus who you are believing in, with all your heart, mind and soul.

-It is written that Jesus “led captivity captive” (Ephesians 4:8 KJV); by this it is meant that He has led you, who were slaves of sin, Satan and death, to now be His own servant – i.e., He captured you from your prior captivity.
-And when captured by Christ, you have been redeemed from death to life.
+It is written that Jesus “led captivity captive” (Ephesians 4:8 KJV); by this it is meant that He has led you, who were slaves (i.e. captives) of sin, Satan and death, to now be His own captive/servant – i.e., He captured you from your prior captivity of bondage under sin into new life in Christ.
+And so when you are captured by Christ, you have been redeemed from death to life.
 This was a state of spiritual death – you were dead in your sins but are made alive in Christ.

 And contrary to public opinion and the loud shouts of skeptics, agnostics and atheists, coming to faith in Jesus doesn’t mean you abandon your reason, intellect and logical thinking.
 Becoming a Christian doesn’t mean just “blindly believing” in Christ, without a lot of justification and proven historical facts, eyewitnesses, testimonies, fulfilled prophecies, recorded miracles, etc. God wants you to decide based on truth and understanding.
 You examine all the evidence, and then make a rational, logical decision based on that evidence.
 Your step of faith is believing in the many things that we cannot directly measure (e.g., eternal life, God is Spirit, etc.).
 Documented miracles, fulfilled prophecies, eyewitness testimonies all confirm that Jesus was indeed God.
 And those facts, testimonies, fulfilled prophecies, recorded miracles, etc., are all documented in the Holy Bible.